quasarframework/quasar/docs/src/pages/quasar-cli/vuex-store.md

 ## TypeScript support

 If you choose to use Vuex and TypeScirpt when you create a project folder with Quasar CLI, it will add some typing code in `src/store/index.ts`.
-To get a typed vuex store in your component you will need to modify you vue file like this:
+To get a typed Vuex store in your component you will need to modify your Vue file like this:
 ```html
 <template>
   <!-- ... -->